Orange County Domestic Violence Expungement Attorney

 The individual can petition for expungement if:

-They have not been charged with any other offenses after being convicted for domestic violence,
+- They have not been charged with any other offenses after being convicted for domestic violence,

-They are not on probation or parole for any other crime, and
+- They are not on probation or parole for any other crime, and

-They satisfied the terms of their probation.
+- They satisfied the terms of their probation.

 If the individual was not placed on probation, they must wait 1 year from the date of their conviction to seek expungement (California Penal Code 1203.4a).

-If the individual is still on probation, they are not completely barred from petitioning for expungement.
+If the individual is still on probation, they are not wholly barred from petitioning for expungement.
 They can ask the court for early termination of probation and then apply for expungement after their sentence has been modified (if their request is granted).

 Can a Felony Domestic Violence Conviction Be Expunged?